-We have diversified our funding sources by issuing term ABS and by entering into the Secured Borrowing Facility (which was previously called the asset-backed commercial paper facility, or ABCP Facility).
+We have diversified our funding sources by issuing term ABS and by entering into the Secured Borrowing Facility.
 Term ABS financing provides long-term funding for our Private Education Loan portfolio at attractive interest rates and at terms that effectively match the average life of the assets.
-Loans associated with these transactions will remain on our balance sheet if we retain the residual interest in these trusts.
+Loans associated with these transactions will remain on our balance sheet if we retain the residual interest in the related trusts.
 The Secured Borrowing Facility provides an extremely flexible source of funds that can be drawn upon on short notice to meet funding needs within the Bank.
 Borrowings under our Secured Borrowing Facility are accounted for as secured financings.